-The immigration team at Nuñez & Associates takes a humanitarian approach to everything we do and always strive for individual rights, empowered families and better lives.
-We’ll work hard for the immigration rights for members of LGBT too.
+Our team takes a humanitarian approach to everything we do.
+We strive for equal rights, empowered families and better lives for our clients.

 At long last, the United States has legally opened her doors to the LGBT migrant community – but it still doesn’t make the system any less intimidating.